-Each honors candidate will complete a paid professional internship lasting at least one semester.
-The internships are coordinated by the honors in marketing program and are likely to be with a local company.
-Students may complete an internship in another location, but the internship must meet the following requirements and be approved by the honors program committee prior to the student starting the internship.
+Each Honors candidate will complete a paid (may be unpaid per Covid waiver) professional internship of at least 200 hours.
+Students may complete an internship in any location around the world, but the internship must meet the below requirements and be approved by the Honors program head prior to the student starting the internship.
 Past internships do not qualify.
-If the student currently works in a role similar to a qualified internship, the honors program committee will work with the student’s manager to define a suitable honors internship project.
+If the student currently works in a role similar to a qualified internship, the Honors program head will work with the student’s manager to define a suitable Honors internship project.

 - Paid at least minimum wage.
 Non-paid or volunteer activities would not count toward this internship but may qualify for the service component of the program.

-- Consist of primarily professional activites (not clerical).
+- Consist of primarily professional activities (not clerical).

 - Related to marketing, which includes, but is not necessarily limited to, activities in sales, product design or assessment, advertising or promotion including social media, pricing analysis, logistics or supply chain design or assessment, any form of market research including competitive analysis, market or marketing data analysis.

 - A series of assessable tasks or project, which is the basis of the internship course grade.